torproject/onionbalance/docs/tutorial.md

 This is a step-by-step *recipe* to help you configure Onionbalance for v3 [Onion Services][].

-This is really one of my favorite recipes: While onions can make many meals instantly delicious, if the right balance is not found there is danger that their strong sulfuric taste can sometimes overpower the rest of the ingredients.
+This is really one of my favorite recipes: while onions can make many meals instantly delicious, if the right balance is not found there is danger that their strong sulfuric taste can sometimes overpower the rest of the ingredients.
 It's vital to maintain the proper onionbalance to really display